Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 As our chief designer observed:

-It also may be the most American of house styles.
+It is also one of the most American of house styles.

 With the exception of our northern neighbor, Canada, where the style is almost as popular, no other country has Four-squares in any significant number.